VDorofey/Start_DS_HomeWork_10_Vdorofey/README.md

 # Start_DS_HomeWork_10_Vdorofey
  HomeWork_10.
 Streamlit_project_Dorofeeva_Viktoriya

-This project demonstrates solution as a web application using Streamlit framework.
+This project demonstrates medical conclutions as a web application using Streamlit framework.

 The data used in this repo is the __Indian Liver Patient Record__ dataset from __Kaggle__.